thomasl/gen_app/README.md

 a conventional full supervisor child specification.
 If the type() is omitted, it is assumed to be 'worker'.
 If modules() is omitted, it is assumed to be 'dynamic'.

+Specifying a child 'bridge' spawns the supplied MFArgs {M, F,[Arg1,...,ArgN]} as a named or unnamed process using supervisor\_bridge.

 Specifying a child 'tables' means a gen\_table\_owner is started, which then loads or creates the specified tables.
 This is useful when you want a simple